ait-aecid/AlertBERT/aitads_augmented/README.md

 A flexible and easily configured augmentation method for the [AIT Alert Dataset](https://zenodo.org/records/8263181).

 So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps correctly and this is not yet implemented.
-Also the handling of IP addresses in the case of mixing alerts of differetn originas is an open problem.
+Also the handling of IP addresses in the case of mixing alerts of different origins is an open problem.

 ## Method

 The reason why AIT-ADS-A was created is that the original AIT-ADS only features one attack at a time and a constant noise level.
 In this regime the simple TimeDelta method is quite effective at the alert grouping problem, hence data with more noise and/or simultaneous attacks were required to create and evaluate more advanced alert grouping methods.
-In order to save the effort of creating a new version of AIT-ADS, the idea was born to instead augment it by mixing alerts of different scenarios or days and thereby create a dataset with a desired amount of noise and attacks which are more diffcult to group.
+In order to save the effort of creating a new version of AIT-ADS, the idea was born to instead augment it by mixing alerts of different scenarios or days and thereby create a dataset with a desired amount of noise and attacks which are more difficult to group.

 This augmentation happens in the following way:
-In order to be able to recombine the exisitng alerts in the most flexible way while retaining all meaningful relations among them, each scenario of AIT-ADS is split into the subsequences corresponding to the different event labels (except for the case of the "dnsteal" event label, the procedure for which is detailed below), that is the full alert sequence is separated in sequences corresponding to the false alerts on the one hand and the alerts which are triggered by each step of the attack chain on the other hand.
+In order to be able to recombine the existing alerts in the most flexible way while retaining all meaningful relations among them, each scenario of AIT-ADS is split into the subsequences corresponding to the different event labels (except for the case of the "dnsteal" event label, the procedure for which is detailed below), that is the full alert sequence is separated in sequences corresponding to the false alerts on the one hand and the alerts which are triggered by each step of the attack chain on the other hand.
 The different alert sequences for false positives and attacks can then be freely recombined, through specification of a configuration file, to create new alert sequences which have the same underlying syntactic and semantic structure as the original AIT-ADS.
 The elementary unit of an AIT-ADS-A configuration is a day of alerts which can consist of the false alerts of several days in AIT-ADS and multiple attacks defined to take place at a certain time during this day.
 All the specified alerts of this day will then be assigned timestamps which make them appear to have happened throughout this day and the different sequences are merge-sorted by these timestamps into a single alert sequence representing this day in AIT-ADS-A.